CLARIAH/burgerLinker/README.md

 ## **burgerLinker -** Civil Registries Linking Tool

-Further details regarding the data standardisation and the data model are available in the [burgerLinker Wiki](https://github.com/CLARIAH/burgerLinker/wiki).
+Further details regarding the data standardisation and the data model are available in the [burgerLinker Wiki](https://github.com/CLARIAH/burgerLinker/wiki) or via the [burgerLinker lecture](https://vimeo.com/573950112).

 ### Purpose